peterpt/Web-Relay-Control-Module-App-V1.0/README.md

         ```
 2.  **Configuration:** The `config.ini` file will be created automatically on the first run.
 Use the "Find Devices" or "Configure" menus to add and set up your relay modules.

+3. This app will automatically detect the number of relays board available according to the firmware installed in module
+   the tests were made in a 16 relay board where module was connected

 ## Acknowledgments

 This application was developed through a collaborative process with a user providing detailed specifications, testing, and feedback.